mdevgan-07/Legal-Reasoning-Auditor/README.md

 ## Honest Limitations

-LRA is deliberately scoped and transparent about what it can't do:
+LRA is deliberately scoped and transparent about what it can't do :

 - **Assistive, not autonomous.** A lawyer must verify every flag.
 It is a triage aid, not a decision-maker.
 - **Catches structural and textual errors** — contradictions, miscitations, out-of-record claims — **not** judgment calls like the weighing of evidence or the application of legal standards.